 - You are setting out to learn a disarming strategy that takes humility and love, and this is way over your head.
 As such, “Lord have mercy on me” is the order of the day.

 - Remember that angry people are blind to their own anger.
 They are the last to know that they are killing people.
 Instead, all they see is that they are right and others are wrong.
 Assume that they underestimate the ugliness of their anger and its destructive consequences.

 - Divest yourself of all the things you desire and cherish for yourself.
 Do you want love?
 Toss it and keep only the necessities, such as the desire to love.
 Do you need respect and understanding?
 It will only be an encumbrance.
 Get rid of it.

-- The person’s anger could have many reasons – you being one.
+- The person’s anger could have many reasons.
 But murderous anger is always wrong.
-At some point, from your place of love and humility, you will hold up the mirror and help angry people see themselves (Matthew 7:5).
+At some point, from your place of love and humility, you will hold up the mirror and help angry people see themselves (Matt 7:5).